 What is frontotemporal dementia?
-Bruce Willis’s condition explained
+Bruce Willis’s family 'know he is not going to get better'

 What is frontotemporal dementia?